Cometh the Hour, Cometh the Man!

 John William Burgon, I believe, was such a man.
 John Burgon was Dean of Chichester and died in the late 1880s.
 He was an Anglican and, although somewhat high church, his commentaries on the Gospels lead me to believe that he was a saved man.

 But the thing for which many will remember Burgon was his powerful defence of the King James Bible.
-He was a contemporary of Westcott and Hort and took them both to the woodshed repeatedly and in fine fashion.
+He was a contemporary of Westcott and Hort and took them both to the woodshed repeatedly.

 I first read The Revision Revised about twenty-five years ago and it remains for me one of the most masterful and delightful defences of the Textus Receptus I have ever picked up.
 It helps if the reader has some acquaintance with Koine Greek, though it may not be essential.